Sidrahsheikh/Jo/README.md

 - Forecasts weather based on the location of the city.
 - Finds a city using Google map.

 ## Support Command :-
 - Play (Song name)                  --To play Music
-- What is the time                --Write this to ask time
+- What is the time                  --to ask for time
 - Search for (ex.Sherlock Holmes)   --To search on Wikipedia
 - Make me laugh                     --To tell a joke
 - Open (Google)                     --To Open Google ,Youtube
 - Open Pycharm                      --To open existing applications such as Pycharm,CodeBlocks
 - Write a note                      --This command opens a text file and note down using Speech-to-text module
 - Where is (city name)              --This command open the google map of the city
 - Weather (city name)               --This command give you the weather forecast of the city
 - Calculate(matematical expression) --This command perform the mathematical expression
 - Let's play a game                 --This command opens a voice based game
-- Shutdown the PC                 -- To shut down your PC
+- Shutdown the PC                   --To shut down your PC